practicalarduino/SHT1x/README.markdown

 Copyright 2008 Maurice Ribble ribblem@yahoo.com / http://www.glacialwanderer.com

 Provides a simple interface to the SHT1x series (SHT10, SHT11, SHT15)
-temperature / humidity sensors from Sensirion, http://www.sensirion.com.
+and SHT7x series (SHT71, SHT75) temperature / humidity sensors from
+Sensirion, http://www.sensirion.com.
 These sensors use a "2-wire" communications buss that is similar to I2C and can co-exist on the same physical wire as I2C devices.

 Installation
 ------------